SWEG-2015EC-Batch/Just-Coding/ETS1278_15_SUAD_ABRAR/Activity 3.1 /BMI calculator.md

  4: Prompt the user to enter weight

- 5: Read and store weight
+ 5: Read weight

  6: Prompt the user to enter height

- 7: Read and store height
+ 7: Read height

  8: Prompt the user to enter gender

-Step 9: Read and store gender
+ 9: Read gender

-Step 10: Calculate BMI as weight / (height * height)
+ 10: Calculate BMI as weight / (height * height)

-Step 11: Print "Body Mass Index(BMI) of user is " followed by the value of BMI and gender
+ 11: Print "Body Mass Index(BMI) of user is " followed by the value of BMI and gender

-Step 12: Check the conditions for different BMI ranges and gender
+ 12: Check the conditions for different BMI ranges and gender

-Step 13: If BMI > 30, print "obesity"
+ 13: If BMI > 30, print "obesity"

-Step 14: If gender is 'F' and BMI < 18.5, print "under weight"
+ 14: If gender is 'F' and BMI < 18.5, print "under weight"

-Step 15: If gender is 'F' and BMI >= 18.5 and BMI < 24, print "normal weight"
+ 15: If gender is 'F' and BMI >= 18.5 and BMI < 24, print "normal weight"

-Step 16: If gender is 'F' and BMI >= 24 and BMI < 30, print "over weight"
+ 16: If gender is 'F' and BMI >= 24 and BMI < 30, print "over weight"

-Step 17: If gender is 'M' and BMI < 20.5, print "under weight"
+ 17: If gender is 'M' and BMI < 20.5, print "under weight"

-Step 18: If gender is 'M' and BMI >= 20.5 and BMI < 25, print "normal weight"
+ 18: If gender is 'M' and BMI >= 20.5 and BMI < 25, print "normal weight"

-Step 19: If gender is 'M' and BMI >= 25 and BMI < 30, print "over weight"
+ 19: If gender is 'M' and BMI >= 25 and BMI < 30, print "over weight"

-Step 20: If none of the above conditions match, print "obesity"
+ 20: If none of the above conditions match, print "obesity"

-Step 21: End
+ 21: End